miloszchojecki/project-pgm/README.md

 We evaluate the models both qualitatively (via sample generation) and quantitatively (using the FID score and downstream classification performance).

+**Configuration Management:** All training parameters, model settings, and paths are managed through the `params.yaml` file located in the project root directory.

 ---

 ## 1. Optional: Enable Weights & Biases Logging